enzo200325/nanograd/README.md

-still a work in progress
+fstill a work in progress